 So you’ve mastered the art of making your products, selling and shipping them, and making a profit and you’re ready to think about selling your products wholesale.
-The decision to sell your handmade products wholesale is a big one, not only because it can rapidly increase your business’s success, but also because it means you need to get super organized!
+The decision to sell your craft products wholesale is a big one, not only because it can rapidly increase your business’s success, but also because it means you need to get super organized!

 Having a plan in place before you start selling your products wholesale is a must - you don’t want to drop the ball when your customer could potentially produce thousands in revenue for you.

 To help you start selling your handmade products the right way, we’ve put together all our top tips you should know before selling your handmade products wholesale.

 Is wholesale a good option for my craft business?